erandime/Java-Coding-Math-Problems/README.md

 # Project descriptions
-12 - Replace the values of an arraylist containing integers with value^2 and remove resulting values if less than 100.Using ArrayList built-in methods.
+12 - Remove values from an user entered arraylist of integers whose squared entity(value^2) is less than 100.
+Used ArrayList built-in methods & lamda expressions.

 11 - Program to find roots of a quadratic equation.